ocoffey/TA/assignment2/assignment2.md

 * `p`: prints the previous tweet (chronologically) to the stdout
 * `f`: prints the first tweet (oldest) to the stdout
 * `l`: prints the last tweet (most recent) to the stdout
+* `num`: prints the number of tweets stored in the list
 * `<number>`: skips tweets circularly and prints the current to the stdout
 * `s <word>`: searches for the next occurrence of the substring word in the following tweets (search is case insensitive and performs a circular traversal in the list)
 * `q`: quits the program